ln2t/nipystats/README.md

 270	30              right_finger
 330	30              right_finger
 ```
 This is a simple example where trials are of one type (`right_finger`).
-The units are in seconds.
+The units for onset and duration are in seconds.
 Now, you might have more than one type of trial types; for instance, if you participant also hears some audio instructions, you might have something like:
 ```
 onset	duration	trial_type